a great day to accept the honor of spreading the Good News.

 “By God’s grace and mighty power, I have been given the privilege of serving Him by spreading this Good News.”
 Ephesians 3:7 NLT

-The Apostle Paul proved himself to be an effective communicator.
+The Apostle Paul proved himself to be a very effective communicator.
 He humbly accepted the honor of being selected by God to share the Gospel of Christ.

 “That’s all well and good,” most of us say, “But I am not an apostle.
 I’m not even a good public speaker!”